Modesto Fernandez Diaz-Silveira

-Modesto Francisco Fernández Díaz-Silveira (Havana, 1946) is a Cuban expert that participated in several environmental related mechanisms, mainly those inserta the United Nations.
+Modesto Francisco Fernández Díaz-Silveira (Havana, 1946) is a Cuban expert who participated in several environmental related mechanisms, mainly those within the United Nations.

 He was a Senior Scientific Researcher of the “Instituto de Investigaciones Fundamentales para la Agricultura Tropical” (INIFAT) in the Cuban Ministry of Agriculture.
 He was a member of the United Nations Forum on Forests (UNFF) held in 2003.
 He has spoken various times at the International Institute for Sustainable Development (IISD) in Canada.
-He was the Chair of the Third Session of the FAO “International Treaty on Plant Genétic Resources for Food and Agriculture”, from 2008 to 2009, as well as the Vice-Chair for the same International Treaty, representing the Latín-America and Caribbean Región (GRULAC), from 2006 to 2009.
+He was the Chair of the Third Session of the FAO “International Treaty on Plant Genétic Resources for Food and Agriculture”, from 2008 to 2009, as well as the Vice-Chair for the same International Treaty, representing the Latin American and Caribbean Group (GRULAC), from 2006 to 2009.

 He got his undergraduate degree in Agricultural Engineering, and his doctorate (PhD) in Agricultural Sciences from the University of Havana.
 He is the son of Modesto Fernández-Roseñada and Lydia Díaz-Silveira López and the grandson of Francisco Díaz-Silveira.
 One of his cousins is Francisco Díaz-Silveira Tamargo, an anti-Castro Cuban militant.